-Hemifacial spasm results from uncontrolled contractions of the muscles of the face and is caused by compression of the facial nerve at the brainstem, usually by a displaced artery or vein.
+Hemifacial spasm is a nervous system disorder that causes uncontrollable spasms of the facial muscles.
+It results from uncontrolled contractions of the muscles of the face and is caused by compression of the facial nerve at the brainstem, usually by a displaced artery or vein.

 Hemifacial spasm is characterized by a twitching or spasm in the facial muscles.
 Though it is not a medical emergency, the spasms can become severe and cause discomfort in patients.
 The most common symptoms of hemifacial spasm include:

 - Mouth twitches, which can cause the mouth to pull down on one side

 - Facial twitching localized to one side of the face